AJKBajwa/ESP32-CAM-Weight/README.md

 If you have an Arduino uno, connect your ESP Cam to the Arduino as follows : [ESP CAM to Arduino Wiring](ESP32-CAM-wiring-Arduino.png).

-## Uploading the code
+### Uploading the code
 ### Pre-requisites
-To start programming the ESP-CAM you need to install Arduino IDE on your computer.
-Click this [link](https://www.arduino.cc/en/Main/Software) to download the arduino IDE.

-After downloading you need to install the ESP boards.
+You need to install the ESP boards.
 Click on **File->Preferences** and add the line below in the Additional Boards Manager URLs:

 ```